A Flat Roof Drain – 15 years of performance

 All flat roofs with internal drains should have this sunken base drain.
 We could still improve on it by lowering it more.
 But the principle we applied help for less maintenance and a roof that would last much longer.

 Watch the video demonstrating a flat roof drain basin.
 This roof drain system should be on all flat roofs with internal drains.

 The Most Efficient Drain for Flat Roofs

 Flat Roof Drains on Commercial Flat Roofs

 We designed a roof drain system that is very effective and practical.
-The biggest problem on flat roof drains is debris that collects around the strainer.
+The most significant problem for flat roof drains is debris that collects around the strainer.
 It is inevitable to happen, especially if nearby trees or branches are overhanging the roof.
-In most cases, it means someone has to constantly clear the roof and the strainers.
+In most cases, it means someone has to clear the roof and the strainers continually.

 There are several reasons why drains on flat roofs don’t function correctly:

-- Placement of drain – roof is not pitched towards the drain
+- Placement of drain – the roof is not pitched towards the drain

 - Overhanging branches can cause drains to block